zenturacp/livezilla-docker/README.md

 Please don't use this in production - since its only for testing at the moment.

+## Version

+This docker image will start with version 8.0.1.2 of Live!Zilla

 ## Supported features

 * Base installation - and auto fetch of current / specific version